levoxtrip/PKB/docs/topics/feel.md

 Define your self perception by process and actions that you execute.

+### Self-criticism
+- What would you say to a good friend in the same situation?
+Now tell yourself the same thing.

 ## Shadow
 We all have a dark side, hidden agression, envy, aggressive impulses - channel these into something positive/pro social like organising something for people.